Nima-Mohammadzadeh/Encoding-Managment/ARCHIVE_PAGE_GUIDE.md

 3. Use date filters for time-based searches

 ### Advanced Date Filtering
-1. Click "Show Date Filters" button
+1. Click "Date Filters" button to show the date range controls
 2. Set your desired date range using the calendar pickers
 3. Results will filter to only show jobs archived in that date range
 4. Click "Reset Dates" to return to default range
-5. Click "Hide Date Filters" to disable date filtering
+5. Click "Hide Filters" to hide and disable date filtering

 ### Viewing Job Details
 1. **Double-click** any job row to open detailed view